trustification/trustification/DEVELOPING.md

 RUST_LOG=info cargo run -p trust -- v11y walker --devmode --source ../cvelistV5/
 ```

+> [!NOTE]
+> For this to work, you need to clone the repository: <https://github.com/CVEProject/cvelistV5>

 ## Ingesting VEX

 **NOTE:** If authentication is enabled, which is the default, you will need to provide an access token.
 See [above](#single-sign-on).